The impact of your organization’s culture

 No single “magic bullet” maximizes productivity.

-As Deming pointed out, most of your organization’s productivity is influenced by the actual production process itself.
+As Dr. William Edwards Deming, considered the Father of the Quality Revolution, pointed out, most of your organization’s productivity is influenced by the actual production process itself.
 The equipment you use, the way you process your materials, the number of errors produced by the system, the pattern of workflow – provide the overall constraints of the relative efficiency or inefficiency of the system.

 Of the factors inside your organization, which ones affect productivity?